 Eligibility Criteria and Application Process

-A student wishing to enroll in the accelerated program should submit an application to the Human Development and Consumer Sciences Department during their junior year.
+A student wishing to enroll in the accelerated program should submit a petition to the Human Development and Consumer Sciences Department during their junior year.

 Applications are due: